Adriano-7/Packman/docs/README.md

 The conditional logic (switches) would be substituted by polymorphism (refactor called Replace Type Code with Subclasses) However, this would result in a "class explosion" (too many classes), especially in the long run.

+#### Duplicate code
+Very similar code present in the changing of the states, only with small modifications, for example.
+However,
-#### Data classes
+#### Data classes (ver relatório exemplo: justificação MVC)
+#### Large classes

+#### Long Parameter List and Data Clumps
+Examples of these code smells are in the constructor of Arena[INTRODUCE LINK HERE] and the createArena method in ArenaLoader[INTRODUCE LINK HERE].
+These parameters are passed for dependency injection, so tests can mock them and verify method calls (and not produce sound while testing).
+A solution would be to bundle the SoundObservers given to Arena in an object.
+In fact, it would be a good solution, since the two examples given contain a repeating group of parameters (data clump).

-#### Feature envy (complete this)
+#### Feature envy (and message chaining)
-Due to the usage of the MVC architectural pattern, a lot of our controllers access a lot of their models' "features".
+Due to the usage of the **MVC** architectural pattern, a lot of our controllers mainly access their models' "features".
-The same happens in our viewers classes, which access the models data to draw it.
+The same happens in our viewers classes, which access the model's data to draw it.
+Since they have to request to access their model's data, this also generates message chaining.

 Some examples of this are the MainMenuController or PacmanController, that access and modify the data of their models.

 Since this is a direct consequence of the MVC pattern, we didn't see the benefits of changing it.
-Also, by separating these features across the model, controller and viewer, we're appealing to the SRP (Single responsibility principle)
+Also, by separating these features across the model, controller and viewer, we're appealing to the SRP (Single responsibility principle).
 However, generally this code smell could be "fixed" by moving features across objects (e.g. from the model to the controller)

-#### Refused Bequest (complete this)
-Examples:
-Parameters such as described below (previous report) Stuff that does nothing some places method getHit in MonsterState -> this was done in order to better generalize our code and to be able to treat any monster state the same method setStrategy in MonsterState -> this was in order to be able to treat the MonsterPlayer as if he was a regular Monster

-#### Refused Bequest (adapt this)
+#### Refused Bequest
-[MIGHT FIX: MONSTER PLAYER HAS CORNER TARGET]
-Class Controller has abstract function step with parameters Game, GUI.OPTION, time.
-There exist many controllers that extend this class, but not all of them use all of those parameters in their implementation of step.
-For example, MenuController's step doesn't use time and MonsterController's step does not need the option.
+While trying to generalize code, we couldn't avoid this code smell.
+We created abstract classes such as MonsterState, so their children all be treated the same.
+However, not all the subclasses needed/wanted to define all of their parent's methods.
+This is the definition of refused bequest.
+Another example of this smell are the parameters given to methods which do not use them.
+Examples of this smell in our code are:
+- ScoreMenuController [INTRODUCE LINK HERE] doesn't use its model;
+- Some methods in EatenState [INTRODUCE LINK HERE] that we've defined to do nothing (getHit and setStrategy) so we could treat this state as just another Monster State
+- MovementStrategy's [INTRODUCE LINK HERE] move method receives options as a parameter, but only the PlayerStrategy [INTRODUCE LINK HERE] classes use them.
+This is done, so we can, in MonsterState [INTRODUCE LINK HERE], treat all monsters the same way.
+Only the MonsterPlayer will have a PlayerStrategy strategy, but this will allow us to treat all the monsters the same way.

-A solution for this would be splitting the "interfaces" of said Controllers.
-This does not deem necessary in this simple case, where only one attribute is not used.
+A solution for this would be splitting the "interfaces" of said classes.

-#### Data/Lazy classes (ver relatório exemplo: justificação MVC)

-#### Feature envy (ver relatório exemplo: justificação MVC) controller envies its model
+In the first two examples, this does not seem necessary since they are exceptions to the rule.
+In the last example, we opted not to avoid this smell in order to treat the monsters, including MonsterPlayer, the same way.

 ### TESTING
 **Coverage Report**